The Spy Who Came in from the Cold: Cultural impact

-At its publication during the Cold War, the moral presentation of The Spy Who Came In from the Cold rendered it a revolutionary espionage novel by showing the intelligence services of both the Eastern and Western nations as engaging in the same expedient amorality in the name of national security.
-Le Carré also presented his western spy as a morally burnt-out case.
+At its publication during the Cold War, the moral presentation of The Spy Who Came in from the Cold rendered it a revolutionary espionage novel by showing the intelligence services of both the Eastern and Western nations as engaging in the same expedient amorality in the name of national security.
+Le Carré also presents his western spy as morally burnt-out.

 The espionage world of Alec Leamas portrays love as a three-dimensional emotion that can have disastrous consequences for those involved.
 Good does not always vanquish evil in Leamas's world, a defeatist attitude that was criticised in The Times.